EPCCed/Intro-to-HPC/content/Part1_Supercomputing/Supercomputing_world.md

 ```{figure} ./images/large_hero_cafacb0d-898b-44b4-9290-5c25c211fc03.jpg
 Intel's  Core i7 A modern quad-core CPU - Intel’s Core i7 © Intel
 ```
-So for the past, decade Moore’s law has meant:
+So for the past decade, Moore’s law has meant:

-"Every two years the number of CPU-cores in a processor now doubles."
+"Every two years, the number of CPU-cores in a processor now doubles."

 In the last few years the process of doubling transistors in integrated circuits is showing signs of slowing down.
 It’s no longer every two years but perhaps every three years, but the overall trend still continues.